 Ways In Which Medical Malpractice Claim May Result From Delayed Diagnosis of Colon Cancer

 Being told one has colon cancer tends to raise dread in most of people.
-It can thus feel quite good regarding your doctor let you know that you just have hemorrhoids and there is no need to worry about the bloodstream in your stool.
-Yet this reassurance ought to not be given until the doctor has ruled out the chance of colon cancer (and other potentially serious gastrointestinal issues).
+It can thus feel quite good regarding your doctor inform you that you just have hemorrhoids and there is no need to worry about the bloodstream in your stool.
+However this reassurance ought to not be given until the doctor has ruled out the chance of colon cancer (and other potentially serious gastrointestinal issues).
 Otherwise, you might not discover that you have colon cancer until it is too late.
-Should a physician decide without testing assumes that claims of blood in the stool or rectal bleeding by an individual are due to hemorrhoids and it subsequently is discovered that the individual had colon cancer all along, that doctor might possibly not have met the standard of care and the patient might have a legal claim towards that physician.
+Should a doctor decide without testing assumes that claims of blood in the stool or rectal bleeding by an individual are due to hemorrhoids and it subsequently is discovered that the sufferer had colon cancer all along, that doctor may not have met the standard of care and also the patient might have a legal claim against that physician.

-Is generally idea that there are currently at least 10 million people with hemorrhoids and another million new cases of hemorrhoids will probably arise this year.
-In comparison, a little more than the 100 thousands of new situations of colon cancer that will be diagnosed this year.
+Is generally thought that there are currently at least 10 million people with hemorrhoids and another million new cases of hemorrhoids will probably happen this 12 months.
+Compared, a little more than the 100 thousands of new situations of colon cancer that will be diagnosed this year.
 Further, colon cancers do not always.
 In the event that they do, the bleeding could be intermittent.
 And based on where the cancer is in the colon, the blood might not even be apparent in the stool.
-Perhaps it is in part as a result of the difference in the degree of instances being identified that some doctors basically think about that the existence of blood in the stool or anal blood loss is due to hemorrhoids.
+Perhaps it is in part as a result of the difference in the volume of instances being identified that some doctors basically consider that the existence of blood in the stool or rectal blood loss is due to hemorrhoids.

-A physician who reaches this conclusion will be correct over 90% of the time.
-This indicates reasonable, won't it?
-The problem, nonetheless, is that in the event that the physician is incorrect in this diagnosis, the patient may not discover he or she has colon cancer until it has progressed to an advanced phase, possibly even to the point where treatment is no longer effective.
+A physician who reaches this conclusion will be right more than 90% of the time.
+It appears reasonable, doesn't it?
+The problem, however, is that if the physician is actually incorrect in this diagnosis, the patient may not discover he or she has colon cancer until it has progressed to an advanced stage, possibly even to the point where treatment is no longer effective.

 Colon cancer is found while still contained within the digestive tract, the person's chances of surviving the cancer are over 80%.
-The 5 year survival rate is a statistical guage of the percentage of individuals who are still alive a minimum of Five years subsequent to prognosis.
-Treatment protocols for early stage colon cancer generally calls for only surgery so as to take out the cancerous growth and surrounding sections of the colon.
+The 5 year survival rate is a statistical guage of the percentage of individuals who are still alive a minimum of Several years subsequent to be able to diagnosis.
+Treatment protocols for early stage colon cancer generally calls for only surgery so as to take out the cancerous growth and surrounding areas of the colon.
 Subject to factors such as the stage of the cancer and the patient's medical history (including family medical history), age, and the patient's physical condition, chemotherapy may or may not be required.

-But, if the cancer is not discovered until it has spread beyond the digestive tract and has reached the lymph nodes, the person's five yr survival rate will generally be close to 53%.
-As well as surgery to be able to remove the tumor and adjacent portions of the intestinal tract treatment for this stage of colon cancer calls for chemotherapy in an attempt to take out any cancer which may be left in the body.
+But, if the cancer is not discovered until it has spread beyond the intestinal tract and has attained the lymph nodes, the person's five 12 months survival rate will generally be close to 53%.
+Along with surgery to be able to remove the tumor and adjacent portions of the intestinal tract treatment for this stage of colon cancer calls for chemotherapy in an attempt to take out any cancer which may be left in the body.
 If the cancer spreads to other organs for example the liver, lungs, or brain, the individuals 5 year survival rate is reduced to be able to near 8%.
-If treatment options exist with regard to a patient at this stage, they may include surgery, chemotherapy, radiation therapy, and other medications.
-Treatment may or may not still be helpful the second the cancer is this advanced.
-If treatment ceases to be effective, colon cancer is fatal.
+If treatment options exist for a patient at this stage, they may include surgery, chemotherapy, radiation therapy, and other medications.
+Treatment may or may not still be helpful as soon as the cancer is this advanced.
+If treatment ceases to be effective, colon cancer is deadly.
 This year, close to 48,000 individuals will die in the U.S. from colon cancer metastasis.

-As a result of diagnosing problems of blood in the stool or anal bleeding as caused by hemorrhoids while not doing the correct assessments to rule out colon cancer, a physician places the patient at risk of not learning he or she has colon cancer until it progresses to an advanced, possibly no longer treatable, stage.
-This might amount to a departure from the approved standard of medical care and might bring about a medical malpractice claim.
+As a result of diagnosing complaints of blood in the stool or anal bleeding as caused by hemorrhoids while not doing the correct assessments to rule out colon cancer, a physician puts the patient at risk of not learning he or she has colon cancer until it progresses to an advanced, possibly no longer treatable, stage.
+This could total a departure from the recognized standard of medical care and might bring about a medical malpractice claim.

-The event that you or a a member of your family were told by a doctor that blood in the stool or rectal blood loss were due to merely hemorrhoids, and were subsequently diagnosed with metastatic colon cancer, you need to contact an attorney at once.
-This article is for basic educational usage only and is not intended to be legal (or medical) advice.
-For any medical concerns you should seek advice from physician.
+The event that you or a a member of your family were told by a doctor that blood in the stool or even rectal bleeding were due to simply hemorrhoids, and were subsequently diagnosed with metastatic colon cancer, you need to contact an attorney at once.
+This information is for basic educational usage only and is not intended to be legal (or medical) advice.
+For any medical concerns you should seek advice from medical doctor.
 You should not act, or refrain from acting, based upon any information contained herein but ought to rather consult with a good attorney.
-An effective lawyer with experience in medical malpractice might be able to help you determine should you have a claim for a delay in the diagnosis of the colon cancer.
-Immediately contact an attorney are there is a time limit in lawsuits like these.
+A qualified lawyer with experience in medical malpractice might be able to help you determine should you have a claim for a delay in the diagnosis of the colon cancer.
+Immediately contact an attorney are there is a time limit in lawsuits such as these.

 - Joseph Hernandez is an Attorney accepting medical malpractice cases.

-- For details regarding advanced colon cancer malignancy as well as other cancer cases including metastasized breast cancer visit the website
+- For info regarding advanced colon most cancers as well as other cancer cases including metastasized breast cancer visit the website